tomphp/tomphp.github.io/_posts/2014-10-03-testing-at-multiple-levels-with-behat.md

 article](http://everzet.com/post/99045129766/introducing-modelling-by-example).
-I was probably somewhat more excited than many other people about this because, in it he talks about using Behat in the way that I've currently been trying myself, and is also the way I'm presenting in the [upcoming book I'm working on](https://leanpub.com/modern-application-development-with-php).
+I was probably somewhat more excited than many other people about this because, in it he talks about using Behat in the way that I've currently been trying myself.
+It's also the way I'm presenting working with Behat in the [upcoming book I'm working on](https://leanpub.com/modern-application-development-with-php).
 This made me feel much more confident about the way I've been working with Behat.
 It also prompted me to write this article which contains some further thoughts about